 What to do: If you have RLS, one of the easiest first steps you can take is to get your vitamin D levels tested.
 A good range to shoot for is typically between 25-50 ng/mL, but if you have an autoimmune disease or another chronic health condition, I prefer to bring vitamin D levels up to 35-60 ng/mL.
 One way to supplement vitamin D is cod liver oil; I recommend extra-virgin cod liver oil.
-You can also take a D3 supplement, such as this one that contains both vitamin D and vitamin K2.
+You can also take a D3 supplement.
 And of course, you should get regular sun exposure to bring your vitamin D levels up naturally.

 4. Iron Deficiency

 Iron deficiency isn’t exactly a “little-known” cause of restless legs syndrome; in fact, it’s probably one of the most well-researched areas relating to RLS.
 Iron is required for proper dopamine signaling, but its role is much better established than that of vitamin D, and it’s pretty clear that iron deficiency in the CNS can cause RLS symptoms by impairing dopamine function.
 (18)

 Several studies have found that low iron levels in the cerebrospinal fluid and in the brain occur more frequently in patients with RLS compared with matched controls.
 (19, 20) And this difference isn’t always reflected in serum ferritin levels.